hybridgroup/kidsruby/README.md

     end

 ## Design Goals
-Here are a few design goals for KidsRuby:
 * Simple single file editor
 * You can run the current contents of the editor
 * The output appears next to the editor
-* It runs a normal Ruby 1.9.2 on the code
+* It runs a normal Ruby 1.9.2 on the code.
+With normal gems etc.

 ## Implementation choices
 * QtRuby app - lets us communicate with the OS to create a full Ruby interactive environment